yanbotang/yanbotang.github.io/_pages/publications.md

 Works in Progress
 ======
-* "Higher-Order Accurate Approximate Bayesian Inference using Adaptive Quadrature" with Blair Bilodeau and Alex Stringer
 * "Higher-Order Approximations in High Dimensions" with Nancy Reid
 * "Asympotic Behaviour of the Modified Likelihood Root" with Nancy Reid